krateoplatformops/finops-database-handler/readme.md

 helm install finops-database-handler krateo/finops-database-handler
 ```

-You need to configure the environment variables in the HELM chart of the webservice to connect to the database on the HTTP endpoint of CrateDB: `CRATE_HOST` and `CRATE_PORT`.
+You need to configure the environment variables `CRATE_HOST` and `CRATE_PORT` in the HELM chart of the webservice to connect to the database on the HTTP endpoint of CrateDB.